 Smart Minimalist Hacks:

-- Use a Real Alarm Clock: Keep your phone away from the bed.
+• Use a Real Alarm Clock and Keep your Phone Away from Bed at Night.
 No more doomscrolling before sunrise.

 Step 2: Simplify Your Space